julian-barker/reading-notes/301/class-01.md

 - A component is a modular, portable, replaceable, and reusable set of functionality that encapsulates its implementation
 - Component views:
   - Object-oriented view - a component is a set of two or more cooperating classes
-  - Conventional view - a component is a functional element that icorporates the processes, data structures, and interface required to use it
+  - Conventional view - a component is a functional element that incorporates the processes, data structures, and interface required to use it
   - Process-related view - as opposed to creating components, the system leverages existing components from libraries

 - Component Characteristics: